IGalat/tapper/docs/dev/os_specific.md

 Keyboard and Mouse method that checks `toggled` status only works for `caps`, `num_lock`, and `scroll_lock`, in other cases always returns False.

+Commands for mouse horizontal scroll don't work, use `lshift`+vertical scroll where applicable.

+Mouse `get_pos` and `move` work in low-level driver units, such as 0 to 65535 or -32768 to 32767.
+You can transform them into real coordinates using multiplication: `(max - min) * resolution` is a pixel.